sammyjoyce/edgestack/docs/cloudflare.md

 ## Workers

 The Worker entry point lives in `workers/app.ts`.
-It serves static files from an R2 bucket and routes all other requests through the `DrizzleDurable` Durable Object.
+It serves static files from an R2 bucket and routes all other requests through Durable Objects.
 Wrangler is used for local development and deployment.

 To start the Worker locally: